 - a.
-Did the program demonstrate substantive involvement of individuals directly responsible for the military readiness mission for the accomplishments cited? - b.
-Did the program contribute to the successful execution or enhancement of the nominee's military readiness mission? - c.
-Did the program help identify and develop mitigation measures to mission restrictions, as necessary?
+Did the nominee demonstrate substantive involvement of individuals directly responsible for the military readiness mission for the accomplishments cited? - b.
+Did the nominee contribute to the successful execution or enhancement of the military readiness mission? - c.
+Did the nominee help identify and develop mitigation measures to mission restrictions, as necessary?
 Were these measures effectively implemented? - d.
 Did the nominee provide science and research contributions that directly support the mission?